tbarn/auto-collector-dashboard/README.md

 If you want to track custom events beyond pageviews, clicks, and form submissions, you can easily access our core Javascript tracking library (which this SDK uses under the hood).
 See more [here](https://keen.io/docs/streams/web-auto-collection/?source=glitch).

 The data collected by the Auto-Collector nicely compliments other user behavior data.
 For example: You could have a graph of `signup` or `login` events that are custom to your application.
 Other example actions you could track with Keen IO are: `swipes`, `upgrades`, `purchases`, `powerups`, `errors`, `shares`.

 If you want to think more about event data, check out this [blog post](https://blog.keen.io/analytics-for-hackers-how-to-think-about-event-data-cabeefe1f3d9?source=glitch).

 ## Contributions Welcome

 This is an open source project, and we love involvement from the community!
-If you are interested in getting involved, please see the CONTRIBUTING.md file.
+If you are interested in getting involved, please see the [CONTRIBUTING.md](CONTRIBUTING) file.

-You can find the Github repo for this project located at [https://github.com/keen/auto-collector-dashboard](https://github.com/keen/auto-collector-dashboard).

 ## Need Help?